nwe3er/KnowledgeRepresentaion/README.md

 Theorem prover for a clause logic using the resolution principle.

-Implemented a python program that proves whether a clause is entailed by a knowledge base.
+Implemented a Java program that proves whether a clause is entailed by a knowledge base.

 Uses the resolution principle to prove a clause is valid by contradiction.